 e-Cigarettes must be taken through security and can only be stored in your carry-on baggage, they are strictly prohibited in checked (hold) baggage.
 This applies for both domestic and international flights.

 As long as you stick to the general rules about what is and is not permitted to take through security, you should not encounter any difficulties.
 The only issue that you may have is when it comes to the e-liquid because you can only carry containers no larger than 100 ml through security.
 You will also have to place any e-liquid inside a clear plastic bag like any other liquids.

 Carrying and Using e-Cigarettes on Planes

 It is usually fine to carry your e-cigarettes with you onto the plane.
 However, you are advised to check with your airline if you are uncertain.
-Some airlines may not permit you to pack e-cigarettes that contain lithium iron batteries in the hold luggage, and you may therefore have to carry the batteries in your carry-on luggage.

 Using e-cigarettes on the plane is not permitted by any airline.
 Here are the policies from some of the UK and Ireland's largest airlines: